Skip to Content

 It is another type of requiem shark.
 As a result, it is somewhat related to the dusky shark and the sandbar shark.
 The blacktip shark is substantially smaller compared to the dusky shark, though.

 The blacktip shark normally reaches an adult length of about 9 feet and can be quite aggressive.
-Additionally, there have been numerous documented assaults.
+Additionally, numerous assaults have been recorded.

 The blacktip shark is not considered “bad” because of this.
 It simply indicates that you might not want to swim with one as you would with other sharks.